-At December 31, 2015 and 2014, we did not have any collateral posted in our margin accounts.
+At December 31, 2016 and 2015, we did not have any cash collateral provided to or received from others.
 Certain of our derivative and non-derivative commodity instruments contain provisions that could require "adequate assurance" in the event of a material change in our creditworthiness, or the posting of additional collateral for instruments in net liability positions, if triggered by a decrease in credit ratings.
-The aggregate fair value of all derivative instruments with specific credit risk-related contingent features that were in a net liability position at December 31, 2015 and 2014, was \$4.0 million and \$5.6 million, respectively.
-At December 31, 2015 and 2014, we had not posted any cash collateral related to the credit risk-related contingent features of these commodity instruments.
-If all of the credit risk-related contingent features contained in derivative instruments in a net liability position had been triggered at December 31, 2015 and 2014, we would have been required to post collateral of \$3.0 million and \$4.9 million, respectively.
+The aggregate fair value of all derivative instruments with specific credit risk-related contingent features that were in a net liability position was not significant at December 31, 2016, and was \$4.0 million at December 31, 2015.
+At December 31, 2016 and 2015, we had not posted any cash collateral related to the credit risk-related contingent features of these commodity instruments.
+If all of the credit risk-related contingent features contained in derivative instruments in a net liability position had been triggered at December 31, 2016, we would not have been required to post any collateral.
+At December 31, 2015, we would have been required to post collateral of \$3.0 million.